shilpashandilya/house-price-prediction/report.md

 - Deployed with **Docker** and **Render**.

 ### 🔹 **Future Improvements:**

 - Deploying on **AWS/GCP** for better scalability.
 - Integrating **database support** for storing past predictions.
 - Improving model accuracy with **XGBoost** and **Neural Networks**.
 - Enhancing UI for a better user experience.

----

-## **8. Conclusion**
-This project successfully implements a **Machine Learning-based House Price Prediction System** with an easy-to-use API and a simple UI.
-The model achieves high accuracy and can be further optimized for better real-world performance.

----

-📌 **For any issues or questions, feel free to reach out via GitHub!** 🚀